jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 ### Iterative dynamic Routing

-In deep learning, we use backpropagation to train model parameters. $$ W_{ij} $$ in capsules are trained with backpropagation.
+In deep learning, we use backpropagation to train model parameters.
+The transformation matrix $$ W_{ij} $$ in capsules are trained with backpropagation.
 Nevertheless, the coupling coefficients $$c_{ij}$$ are calculated with an iterative dynamic routing method.

 <div class="imgcap">
 <img src="/assets/capsule/face6.jpg" style="border:none;width:65%;">